simplyhemant/Agentic-chatbot/README.md

    - 📰 **AI News**: Select timeframe (**Daily**, **Weekly**, or **Monthly**) and click **🔍 Fetch Latest AI News**.
 The agent runs the 3-node graph pipeline and outputs a clean markdown report saved locally in `AINews/`.

 ---

-## 🤝 Contributing

-Contributions, issues, and feature requests are welcome!
-Feel free to check out the issues page or submit a pull request.

----

-## 📜 License

-This project is licensed under the MIT License.